alterNERDtive/VaultHunters-tweaks/README.md

 * ~~Removed Vein Miner: Fortune.~~ Gone from the default pack.
 * Removed the chance to roll 0 on breaking Vault Ores.

-~~This should make the other Vein Miner specs (or unspecced!) more useful.~~ This removes the unfun mechanic of getting 0 off an ore.
+This removes the unfun mechanic of getting 0 off an ore.
 Still trying to find a way to make Fortune 3 act as Fortune 5.
 Moving Fortune to Expertise is even _worse_ than tying it to Vein Miner, IMO.
 I recommend just giving yourself 2 extra expertise points in the meantime.

+This is now a datapack thanks to @XanderHess!

 ### Gear Crafting